mo-ya/tmux-agent/README.md

 A loaded file is comma separated format (key:value).
 Examples are as follows.

 - Open 2 windows and ssh app1, app2 servers.
-Then hostname command on remote servers are executed
+Then hostname command on remote servers are executed.

         # file: app-ssh-windows
         session: app-ssh-windows